-The findings from the MATES IV5 (released Mav 2015). which included local scale studies near large sources such as ports and freeways, reinforce the importance of the need for transformative transportation technologies, especially near the goods movement corridor to reduce NOx emissions.
-In recognition of these impacts, the SCAOMD added as a key element to its strategy a concerted effort to develop and demonstrate zero and near-zero emissions' goods movement technologies, including electric trucks, plug-in hybrid trucks with all-electric range, zero emission container transport technologies.
+The findings from the MATES IV (released 2015), which May included local scale studies large near sources such as ports and freeways, reinforce the importance of the need for transformative transportation technologies, especially near goods the movement corridor to reduce NOx emissions.
+In recognition of these impacts, the SCAQMD added as a key element its strategy to concerted effort to develop and demonstrate and zero near-zero emissions' goods movement technologies, including electric trucks, plug-in hybrid trucks with all-electric range, zero emission container transport technologies.
 In 2017, SCAQMD initiated MATES V to update the emissions inventory of toxic air contaminants and modeling to characterize risks, including measurements and analysis of ultrafine particle concentrations typically emitted or subsequently formed from vehicle exhaust.
 CARB is also updating its EMFAC model, which assesses emissions from on-road vehicles including cars, trucks and buses.